lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 You have now successfully:
 * Understood the difference between the connection to an untrusted site and to a trusted site.
-* Verified if a certificate is trusted in Windows (Computer?)
+* Verified if a certificate is trusted in Windows
-* Created a trust with a Private CA.
+* Created a trust with a Private Root CA.
-* Generated a Certificate Signing Request (CSR)
 * Packet Sniffing for Passwords